Bag made of string.

 - Collected by: George Augustus Robinson (? - Possibly part of the collection acquired by GA Robinson during his time as Chief Protector of)

-- From: Barnard Davis (If collected by GA Robinson, this would have been of the bags included in the series of drawings.)
+- Previous owner/ex-collection: Barnard Davis (If collected by GA Robinson, this would have been one of the bags included in the series of drawing)

 - Previous owner/ex-collection: Sir Augustus Wollaston Franks (? - During the 1880s and 1890s AW Franks presented a number of Australian Aboriginal objects to the)